Auraelius/event-streamer/readme.md

-This is an experiment to  learn about server-sent events.
+This is an experiment, a lab toy, to  learn about server-sent events.
 It contains three different types of SSE listener web components and an SSE server that spits out messages.